Settle in, Grasshopper. Your literary mastery begins with this one fundamental, universal truth. You ready? Here it is:

 How a protagonist communicates the theme of your story

 Theme is something that tends to develop organically as your story and characterization progress.
 Many writers only discover what the theme is after they see their characters grow, change, and learn.
 To begin, ask yourself what your protagonist wants, what they need, and what they need to overcome in order to get there.
+That’s where your story begins.

-At the beginning of your story, your protagonist should have a need that is unfulfilled—even if they’re content in their day-to-day lives, before the introduction of your inciting incident, there’ll be something missing that keeps them from feeling whole.
+At the beginning of your story, your protagonist should have a need that is unfulfilled—even if they’re content in their day-to-day lives, before the introduction of your conflict, there’ll be something missing that keeps them from feeling whole.
 For example, they might be professionally successful but isolated in their personal lives, or they might have a loving tight-knit family whose demands keep them from growing as a person.

 In these instances, your theme might be things like the importance of a work-life balance, or seeking out people that bring out the best in you, or letting go of old traditions that are no longer healthy.
-The way your protagonist interacts with these ideas and comes to accept them through their character development will also help the reader understand why those themes are important.
+The way your protagonist interacts with these ideas and comes to accept them through their character arc will also help the reader understand why those themes are important.

 Once you begin to see the questions your protagonist is asking themselves and the struggles they’re facing as a result, you’ll be able to see the theme that’s naturally emerging and understand how to share that theme with your readers.